 Gillian auditions young artists and assesses whether they suit the ethos of Concordia.
 A Concordia Artist must be an excellent musician and performer and the Foundation takes on artists who display values necessary to our work: communication, enthusiasm, kindness and a willingness to learn and share skills.

 A Concordia Artist can have the opportunity to perform in prestigious venues in London such as St Martin-in-the-Fields, St James’ Piccadilly, The National Portrait Gallery and the Wigmore Hall.
 We provide these platforms for our Artists to support their career path to international success in the world of music.

-Some of our Artists will be join our Young Audiences programme of events presenting workshops in underprivileged schools and creating interactive productions which bring together thousands of children from all ethnic backgrounds.
+Some of our Artists join our Young Audiences programme of events presenting workshops in underprivileged schools and creating interactive productions that bring together thousands of children from all ethnic backgrounds.